hexinfra/gorox/exts/cronjobs/README.md

 Place cronjobs implemented by you.
-These cronjobs usually embed hemi.Cronjob_ and implement hemi.Cronjob, and are registered to hemi through hemi.RegisterCronjob.
+These cronjobs extend the hemi.Cronjob_ struct and implement the hemi.Cronjob interface, and are registered to the Hemi Engine through hemi.RegisterCronjob.